GEORGE P. SHULTZ – MARINE

 It was pretty comfortable flying in Air Force One, headed forWashington.

-To pass the time, I spent considerable time in the cockpit, and I was even allowed to land the plane at Dulles.
+To occupy myself, I spent considerable time in the cockpit, and was even allowed to land the plane at Dulles.
 I had been summoned by the Joint Chief of Staff to an emergency meeting with the President.
 A shuttle helicopter landed me on the White House lawn, and I was guided into the Oval Office, where the somber group had assembled.
 There was another hot spot inCentral Asia.
 Troops were lined up on both sides of the border between Cinderaria and Flagragatia, both countries claiming petroleum rights to the area, and both countries headed by irrational leaders.
 Someone had to talk with them, cool things down, and so I was designated a plenipotentiary, and immediately flown, with emissary immunity, to the combat zone.
-It wasn’t easy, for I hadn’t spoken Urdu for some time, but I prevailed and we shook hands, left hands, that is, all around.
-The next day the Dow-Jones climbed 230 points and the price of gasoline decreased by twelve cents in theU.S.
+It wasn’t easy, for I hadn’t spoken Urdu for some time, but I prevailed and we shook hands all around.
+The next day the Dow-Jones climbed 230 points and the price of gasoline went down by twelve cents in theU.S.

 Verily mankind walketh in a vain show,